apalache-mc/apalache/docs/src/adr/002adr-types.md

 ```
 // Type System 1.2
 T12 ::=
-    // all types of Type System 1
+    // all types of Type System 1 except records
     T
     // A new record type with a fully defined structure.
     // The set of fields may be empty.
 If typeVar is present,